ilmenit/pressure/README.md

 ## Game Modes

-### Standard Mode
+### One on One Game
-Play a standard game of Pressure against another human player or against the AI with configurable difficulty levels.
+Play a standard game of Pressure against another human player or against the AI with configurable difficulty levels (1-9).

 ### Tournament Mode
 Challenge a series of 11 unique AI characters with distinct personalities and increasing difficulty levels.
 Defeat them all to become the Pressure Champion!

+### Tutorial (Coming Soon)
+An interactive tutorial to teach new players the game basics (planned for a future update).

 ## Game Rules